Dear audience and team members,

-Under the roof of the city's social program Active Neighborhood we teamed up with the community manager Rudolf Fleckenstein to offer an open and low threshold film event without any entrance fees.
+Under the roof of the city's social program Active Neighborhood we teamed up with the community managers Maria Schmedt and Rudolf Fleckenstein to offer an open and low threshold film event without any entrance fees.

 The Europaviertel is developing ever since, so is today's EU.
 Let's all come together at the E&U festival and give these surroundings an extra positive boost.

-You cannot organize a film festival on your own.
+Organizing a film festival is a lot of fun — and a complex enterprise.
 That's why we are lucky to have a great team of voluntarily working experts.